Kagami/python_app_seed/README.md

 ================

 * BUILD\_NUMBER, use version for package from the setup.py
-* Don't put deb to the upper dir
+* Don't put deb and changes to the upper dir
+* Somehow fix that ugly `./make`

 License
 =======